Chipset090191/Unit-UI-XCTest-and-others/README.md

         XCTAssertTrue(menu.count == 10)
     }
 ```

-To run test you should click on rhombus next to your func name.
-So as you can see on `Pic #2` we`ve passed our test) succesfully with indicator ✅.
-Also from right side there is a number - 1 that indicates number of calls for this method.
+### Step 3: Running the Unit Test

+To execute your test method, simply click on the diamond-shaped icon (rhombus) located next to the function name in the editor.
+This will run the specific test case individually.
+As shown in `Pic #2`, the test passed successfully, indicated by the green ✅ symbol.
+This visual confirmation means the `decode` method is functioning as expected for the scenario being tested.
+Additionally, on the right side of the test result, you’ll notice a number — in this case, 1.
+This number represents the number of times the test method has been executed during the current session.
+It can be helpful for tracking execution counts, especially when diagnosing test flakiness or reruns.

 ### Pic #2
 <div align="center">
 <img width="1289" alt="Screenshot 2025-04-23 at 10 41 16 PM" src="https://github.com/user-attachments/assets/2110cbc3-e510-4a48-8e28-c89b1fb8ba11" />